 In September 1996, the Sorbers sold their franchise to come home to Lansing so they could help Sheets and sister, Melanie Bergeron, restructure the TWO MEN AND A TRUCK® system.
 Sorber then served as a field consultant and was also in charge of franchise recruitment.
-Brig assumed the role of president in 2007.
-He became president and CEO in 2009.
+Brig assumed the role of president in 2007 and became president and CEO in 2009.
+He is currently CEO.

 Sorber feels that his experience as a mover, driver and a franchisee helps him to make well-educated decisions that benefit the TWO MEN AND A TRUCK® system as a whole.

 - 2008 Okemos Education Foundation Alumni Award recipient